Skip to content

 The proper way is to generate your token(s), and configure the orchestrator so that it uses the provided public key to ensure the token(s) it receives are valid.

-The deployment scripts in this guide expect a opentf-trusted-keys secret present in the target namespace.
+The deployment scripts in this guide expect a opentf-trusted-keys configmap present in the target namespace.

-If you already have a public/private key pair you want to use, you can create the secret using kubectl:
+If you already have a public/private key pair you want to use, you can create the configmap using kubectl:

 --from-file=./trusted_key.pub \